mouseless/baked/unreleased.md

 - Nested types were causing compilation error in generated controllers when used as parameter or return type, fixed
 - Logo is now hidden during generate
+- UI generation can now be disabled to allow backend-only builds in docker